palakrajdevneu/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Prompts/ENGR-0201_Prompts.md

 > *Transform personal experiences into mythological narratives.
 My first request is: "Create a myth from my career journey."*

 ---
-I'll continue the list with examples 263-317, maintaining the same format and style.

 ### **263. Act as a Sacred Dance Choreographer**
 **Pattern**: Creative Content Pattern